robsmi-msfte/AVDBlueprint/README.md

 ## Prerequisites
-1. Two “identities” are required to successfully deploy the Azure WVD Blueprints:
+1. Two “identities” are required to successfully assign (deploy) the Azure WVD Blueprints:
     - An [Azure Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference).
     > The Azure Global Administrator is a person that has complete permission to an Azure subscription.
 This is required because modifications will be made at the directory and subscription levels.